Model-free inference on extreme dependence via waiting times: Waiting time distributions in a model of a max-stable process

 \subsection{Main results}

 Max-stable velocity processes are in fact space-time indexed forms of the max-stable process, as shown in Theorem \ref{thm:msvp}.
-All proofs are deferred to the Appendix or found in Supplementary Materials. \begin{theorem}[Max-stable velocity processes are max-stable] If $Y\sim \msv(\beta,\delta,\PI,\varphi)$, then $Y$ is max-stable jointly in $(x,t)$ on the index set $\bb R^d \times \bb R_+$. \end{theorem} Theorem \ref{thm:msvp} is shown by verifying the definition in \eqref{eq:maxstable} directly--- that is, by verifying that the process is ``stable'' under finite maxima.
+All proofs are deferred to the Appendix. \begin{theorem}[Max-stable velocity processes are max-stable] If $Y\sim \msv(\beta,\delta,\PI,\varphi)$, then $Y$ is max-stable jointly in $(x,t)$ on the index set $\bb R^d \times \bb R_+$. \end{theorem} Theorem \ref{thm:msvp} is shown by verifying the definition in \eqref{eq:maxstable} directly--- that is, by verifying that the process is ``stable'' under finite maxima.
 It turns out that the maximal MSV process $Y^*(x,t)$ of \eqref{eq:msv-max} is also max-stable. \begin{theorem}[Maximal MSV process is max-stable] If $Y\sim \msv(\beta,\delta,\PI,\varphi)$, then $Y^*(x,t)$ is max-stable in $(x,t)$ on the index set $\bb R^d \times \bb R_+$. \end{theorem} Therefore, if data are generated from a MSV process and transformed by taking blockwise maxima, the transformed data are realizations of a max-stable process.
-This result provides a link between traditional methods and the alternative we propose.

-In addition to the marginal and joint distribution of the max-stable velocity process, we are also interested in the distribution of \emph{waiting times} between threshold exceedances at distinct points, as these will eventually form the basis for inference.
-For two arbitrary locations $x_1,x_2 \in \bb R^d$ and threshold levels $y_1,y_2\in\bbR_+$, define the random variables